BEinCPPS/zero-hq-test-mobile/README.md

 # Zero-hour Quality Testing

+### WARNING!!! this software requires in a mandatory way, the usage of **Node v 6.x**, other versions of Node are not supported.

 Mobile Application to use with [Back End Server](https://github.com/BEinCPPS/zero-hq-test).<br/>
 Modify your `hosts` file to map under `whr.beincpps.eu` your Back End Server **address**.